stanFurrer/KPMG_ML_Challenge/README.md

 </p>

 **Obervation** :
-> * The over all satisfaction is either very good (4.5-5) or very bad
-> * The number of Bedrooms is mostly between 1 and 3 and the number of accommodates between 1 and 4
-> * Latitude and Longitude present the characteristics of Berlin
-> * The price and review distribution seems to follow logarithmic curves.
-We will futher analysis their characteristics in the next sections.
+> * As expected when taking the log scale of the price we obtain a distribution that is almost normal.
+> * Removing the outliers with IQR reveals the most relevant price distributions.
+> * We will keep the outliers in the rest of the project as they are most probably linked to the situation where we have a ot of bedrooms or accomodation.

+<h2 id="bivariate">E. Bivariate Analysis</h2>

+<h2 id="multivariate">F. Multivariate Analysis</h2>

+<h2 id="geo">G. Geographic Analysis</h2>

 ---